Kennington: 19th century

-The Durning Library, at Kennington Cross, was designed in 1889 by S. Sidney R. J. Smith, architect of the Tate Gallery (as it then was; now Tate Britain), and is a fine example of the Gothic Revival style.
+The Durning Library, at Kennington Cross, was designed in 1889 by Sidney R. J. Smith, architect of the Tate Gallery (as it was known before it became Tate Britain), and is a fine example of the Gothic Revival style.
 The library was a gift to the people of Kennington from Jemina Durning Smith.

 A men's public convenience, which had been built opposite in 1898, is now preserved as an arts venue and is likely to have been used by a young Charlie Chaplin who writes in his autobiography of a night when he was locked out of the family room and listened all night to the music in the newly opened White Hart pub, now The Tommyfield.
 When his mother fell on hard times he was taken with his brother Sydney to another Kennington landmark the old Lambeth Workhouse now the home of the Cinema Museum.

 Kennington station was opened as "Kennington (New Street)" in 1890 by the City of London and Southwark Subway, but is in fact on the boundary of Newington, Surrey and Kennington and as such is now in the London Borough of Southwark.

 The poverty map of London, created by Charles Booth in 1898–99, identifies a mixture of classifications for the streets of the district; Kennington Park Road, for example, corresponds with the description "Middle class.
 Well-to-do".
 Most streets are classified as "Mixed.
 Some comfortable, others poor".
 There are also several scattered streets which are considered to be "Poor.
 18s. to 21s. a week for a moderate family".
 The map shows that there existed in the district a great disparity of wealth and comfort between near-neighbours.